-- 6.32 To make streets more welcoming for pedestrians, Policies T2 and D8 of the London Plan require development to reduce the dominance of vehicles, to increase the permeability of streets, remove unnecessary street clutter and avoid barriers to movement that create severance for pedestrians and cyclists so that pedestrians can cross the street more easily.
-The Camden Transport Strategy 2019-2041 establishes a hierarchy of road users, giving priority to pedestrians ahead of all other modes of travel, while Policy T1 of the Camden Local Plan seeks to ensure that developments improve the pedestrian environment. - 6.33 The Plan Area benefits from a network of traditional zebra crossings, which comprise the majority of crossing points and which make an important contribution to the character of the Plan Area.
-In addition to being less visually intrusive than other crossing types, they work together, alongside Camden's 20mph speed limit, to modify driver behaviour in the neighbourhood, requiring greater awareness of pedestrians and pavement activity. - 6.34 This zebra crossing network has proved effective in reducing vehicle dominance and promoting pedestrian permeability.
+- 6.30 Yet, substantial traffic volumes not only affect air quality, but result in vehicle dominance, making Hampstead's streets less pleasant and frustrating the Mayor's objective to encourage more sustainable forms of travel.
+Our 2023 survey showed that far from diminishing, traffic through Hampstead High Street during peak hours increased by up to 7% compared with 2019. - 6.31 To make streets more welcoming for pedestrians, Policies T2 and D8 of the London Plan require development to reduce the dominance of vehicles, to increase the permeability of streets, remove unnecessary street clutter and avoid barriers to movement that create severance for pedestrians and cyclists so that pedestrians can cross the street more easily.
+The Camden Transport Strategy 2019-2041 establishes a hierarchy of road users, giving priority to pedestrians ahead of all other modes of travel, while Policy T1 of the Camden Local Plan seeks to ensure that developments improve the pedestrian environment.

+- 6.32 The Plan Area benefits from a network of traditional zebra crossings, which comprise the majority of crossing points and which make an important contribution to the character of the Plan Area.
+In addition to being less visually intrusive than other crossing types, they work together, alongside Camden's 20mph speed limit, to modify driver behaviour in the neighbourhood, requiring greater awareness of pedestrians and pavement activity. - 6.33 This zebra crossing network has proved effective in reducing vehicle dominance and promoting pedestrian permeability.
 It is resilient to increases in pedestrian volumes, minimising delays road users taken as a whole.
-Our 2019 and 2023 High Street surveys showed that the Oriel Place zebra crossing proved highly responsive, supporting up to 1,385 pedestrians per hour without affecting vehicle flows. - 6.35 Where possible, development should promote the existing pedestrian crossing network and should seek to create a more welcoming environment for pedestrians and cyclists, while promoting the area's vibrancy and historic character.
+Our 2019 and 2023 High Street surveys showed that the Oriel Place zebra crossing proved highly responsive, supporting up to 1,385 pedestrians per hour without affecting vehicle flows.

-fig. 6.7

-Pedestrian and

-Vehicle Flows:Oriel Place Zebra

-Crossing 2019

-and 2023

-Source: Research by Hampstead
+Pedestrian and Vehicle Flows:- Oriel Place Zebra Crossing 2019 and 2023 Source: Research by Hampstead Neighbourhood Forum

-Neighbourhood Forum